VEckardt/IntegrityCustomImport/README.md

 ## Hints
 - It's possible to set the Document ID, then the loader will update an existing document in Integrity
-  But: be very careful, because the tool was not intended to offer this feature (even if it works like that)!
+- But: be very careful, because the tool was not intended to offer this feature (even if it works like that)!
+- The column External ID is required.
+This is a referenz allowing the loader to connect Excel Data with Integrity Data.
+Internally the External ID can be mapped to a different field if needed

 ## Important
 - Please try it out in a test environment first, NEVER go directly with this into production